-2.6 Expand transfer partnerships to support the guided pathways and improve student transfer rates.
-2.6 The College will sign or update at least one transfer agreement with a university each year.
-2.7 Using broad-based participation, review of institutional data, and research-based theories, the College will identify and implement a high impact practice as part of the QEP to improve student success.
-2.7 - The QEP topic will be identified and the QEP will be approved and initiated in fall 2024.
-2.8 Work to decrease time to completion by implementing pathway intrusive advising to keep students on target towards degree/certificate completion and/or transfer to a 4-year university.
-2.8.
+2.6 - Promote diversity, equity, and inclusion in and out of the classroom as part of the campus culture.
+2.6.a - Work to Incorporate inclusive pedagogy in the classroom by incorporating these ideas into Faculty Professional Development.
+2.6.a - At least two faculty and staff professional development activities will have been conducted each year focused on DEI and/or inclusive pedagogy.
+2.6.b - Conduct educational research on strategies to enhance equitable student outcomes in STEM (NSF-HSI-ITP Initiative).
+2.6.b - The NSF research team will have conducted research and will present results to the campus community at least once a year.
+2.6.c - Evaluate and expand student activities that promote success for diverse populations.
+2.6.c - The Noel Levitz Student Satisfaction Inventory for Community, Junior, and Technical Colleges (Responsiveness to Diverse Populations) will indicate that the College has been responsive to diverse populations.
+2.7 Expand transfer partnerships to support the guided pathways and improve student transfer rates.
+2.7 The College will sign or update at least one transfer agreement with a university each year.
+2.8 Using broad-based participation, review of institutional data, and research-based theories, the College will identify and implement a high impact practice as part of the QEP to improve student success.
+2.8 - The QEP topic will be identified and the QEP will be approved and initiated in fall 2024.
+2.9 Work to decrease time to completion by implementing pathway intrusive advising to keep students on target towards degree/certificate completion and/or transfer to a 4-year university.
+2.9.
 Time to completion will have been reduced by 10 percent.